-(Part 35 of 36 in Study inspired by Pakour & Art du Déplacement by V. Thibault)
+(Part 35 of 37 in series, Study inspired by Pakour & Art du Déplacement by V. Thibault)

 Chapter 23 is one of the longest in the book… it’s all of 2 pages, overflowing to begin a third.
 In it, Thibault presents the stages of learning and mastery of parkour/ADD via a metaphor about learning a new language.